tommy351/GP-Hover-Zoom/README.md

 	- Rebuild Structure and improve efficient.
 	- jQuery update to ver.
 1.7.
 	- Terminal all functions after disabled.
-	- Changed loading icon and the appearance of download shortcut.
+	- Changed loading icon and the appearance of download button.
 	- Fixed the problem that album download link can't be added to photo pages.
 	- Fix the problem that the script didn't affect when sharing others' albums.
 	- *Display photos as stream width*: Picture fits the width of the stream.